nodejs/node/doc/api/stream.md

 ```

 *Note*: In general, the `readable.pipe()` and `'data'` event mechanisms are
-preferred over the use of the `'readable'` event.
+easier to understand than the `'readable'` event.
+However, handling `'readable'` might result in increased throughput.

 ##### readable.isPaused()
 <!-- YAML